Spring Headscarf and Cowl – online class and crochet pattern

 Access to the online crochet course includes:

-- videos showing how to make the Spring Cowl from start to finish
+- videos showing how to make the Spring Headscarf and Cowl from start to finish

 - simple, step by step instructions